eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

         super.onResume()
         reader?.let {
             //Set Keyple in a detection mode
-            //We choose to stop detection as soon as one card is detected it.startCardDetection(ObservableReader.PollingMode.SINGLESHOT)
+            //We choose to continue waiting for a new card persentation it.startCardDetection(ObservableReader.PollingMode.REPEATING)
-            //Activate NFC detection (To be removed soon for merge with below step) it.enableNFCReaderMode(this)
         }
     }
 }